 - We strive to select chemicals with the lowest possible health and environmental risk.

 - We limit and restrict the use of chemicals, especially substances considered carcinogenic, mutagenic, reproduction toxic, toxic, persistent or at risk of bioaccumulation.

-- Products containing chemical substances included in the STD4159 Grey list (see below) must be monitored.
-We seek less hazardous alternatives when they are technically and economically feasible.
+- Products containing chemical substances covered by STD4159 Restricted list (see below) should not be present in chemical products.
+We always seek less hazardous alternatives when they are technically and economically feasible.